The-Aether-Team/The-Aether/README.md

 You can also support the Aether project and Gilded Games by telling your friends, joining our Discord server, and sharing our progress and announcements on social media.
 Every bit helps!

-If you're interested in sponsoring The Aether project or Gilded Games, please [contact us](mailto:support@gildedgames.com).
+If you're interested in sponsoring the Aether project or Gilded Games, please [contact us](mailto:support@gildedgames.com).

 ## :package: Download the latest releases
 [![Gilded-Games](https://circleci.com/gh/Gilded-Games/The-Aether/tree/1.19.svg?style=shield)](https://app.circleci.com/pipelines/github/Gilded-Games/The-Aether?branch=1.19)